-Notwithstanding the above, the description and map are consistent and identify the application area with reasonable certainty.
+The description and map are consistent and identify the application area with reasonable certainty.'

-[49] Having regard to the identification of the claim area at Schedule B's Part (A), Attachment B and the map at Schedule C, I am satisfied that the application area has been described such that the location of it on the earth's surface can be identified with reasonable certainty.
+[60] Having regard to the identification of the claim area at Schedule B's Part (A), Attachment B and the map in Attachment C, I am satisfied that the application area has been described such that the location of it on the earth's surface can be identified with reasonable certainty.
+In my view, the fact that the labelling of the claim area (Attachment C) is unclear is not significant as the technical description of the external boundaries (Attachment B) makes it clear what area the application covers.